The Pallas Cat or Manul: Facts, Conservation, and Toxoplasmosis

 Pallas Cats Wei Shand (Male) and Tula (Female)

 Killing Pallas cats for their pelts is prohibited in many parts of their range, but the protection laws are not always enforced and illegal hunting still occurs.
-There are nature reserves which contain Pallas cats, but they don't always provide effective protection for the cats.
-Pallas cats are also killed to obtain body parts for use in traditional medicine.
+The cats are found in some nature reserves, but these may not provide effective protection for the animals.
+Another problems is that the cats are killed to obtain body parts for use in traditional medicine.
 Rodents that the cats eat are frequently poisoned because people believe that the rodents carry plague or destroy crops.
 The IUCN states that habitat degradation caused by agriculture and grazing livestock is another threat.

 Toxoplasmosis is a major threat to Pallas cat kittens in captivity.
 The Pallas cat breeds well in zoos, but not all of the infants have survived and there has been a high kitten mortality rate.
 The good news is the survival rate is increasing as zoos learn how to lower the risk of infection in their cats.